 When do I apply for a homestead exemption?

-You can file the application for a homestead exemption at any time.
-If your application is postmarked by April 30th, the exemption can be processed in time for your property tax bill that comes out in the fall.
-If you file after April 30th, the exemption will be applied retroactively if you file up to one year after the tax delinquency date (typically February 1st of the following tax year).
-You can also apply anytime for the over-65 or disabled person exemption after you qualify for the exemption; the exemption will be applied retroactively if you file within a year of turning 65 or becoming disabled.
+You can apply for a homestead exemption at any time.
+If your application is postmarked by April 30, the exemption can be processed in time for your property tax bill that comes out in the fall.
+If you file after April 30, the exemption will be applied retroactively if you file up to one year after the tax delinquency date (typically February 1 of the following tax year).
+You can also apply anytime for the over-65 or disabled person exemption after you qualify; the exemption will be applied retroactively if you file within a year of turning 65 or becoming disabled.

 What happens if I don't pay my property taxes?

-If you do not pay your property taxes, the county can put a lien on your homestead and foreclose on your home unless have qualified for a deferral.
+If you do not pay your property taxes, the county can put a lien on your homestead and foreclose on your home unless you have qualified for a deferral.
 After foreclosure, you have two years to buy back your home.
-Your homestead is not be subject to foreclosure for unpaid property taxes from 20 or more years ago.
-Homeowners with an over-65, disability, or disabled veterans exemption are eligible for a deferral from property taxes until they die or until the home is no longer their primary residence, at which time all the taxes are due unless the person’s heirs also qualify for a deferral.
-Interest on the deferred taxes accumulates at an annual rate of eight percent and is due at the same time as the taxes.
-If you are eligible, you can apply for a deferral from your county appraisal district.
-You should first check with your mortgage company to ensure your deferral won’t violate your loan terms.
+Your homestead is not subject to foreclosure for unpaid property taxes from 20 or more years ago.
+Homeowners with an over-65, disability, or disabled veterans exemption are eligible for a deferral from property taxes until they die or until the home is no longer their primary residence.
+At this time, all the taxes are due unless the person’s heirs also qualify for a deferral.
+Interest on deferred taxes accumulates at an annual rate of eight percent and is due at the same time as the taxes.
+You can apply for a deferral from your county appraisal district if you are eligible.
+First, check with your mortgage company to ensure your deferral won’t violate your loan terms.

 Can I ask for a payment plan to pay my property taxes?